 On-Site vs Online TEFL

 What type of TEFL Course should I take?
 Which TEFL courses are truly recognized?
-Which are just the quick and dirty way to get a TEFL certificate?
+Which are just the quick and easy ways to get a TEFL certificate?
 Which TEFL course will actually teach me something?
 Should I do an Online TEFL Course or an On-Site TEFL course?
 I don’t even know where to start!

 There are so many options out there for TEFL courses these days, no wonder you are confused.
 From 10-15 hour weekend courses, to 40 hour courses, to online TEFL courses, to a 120 hour on-site TEFL course, it seems that there’s a lot to look into and consider.
 Actually, there’s not!
 Just remember, the quality of the course you take will reflect in the types of jobs you are offered.
 If you just do a weekend or online TEFL course without any observed teaching practice by qualified trainers, you are cutting yourself short and any reputable language school employer will look on.